 The main focus of Escalating Density (EDT) is to greatly increase your overall amount of work accomplished in a given amount of time.
 This strategy does wonders any athlete attempting to build their cardiovascular endurance, improve their overall strength, and create a leaner body; especially those playing sports where physical contact is involved.
-By building cardio through different movements at the same time, work capacity is skyrocted as the larger amout of the body is trained.
+By building cardio through different movements at the same time, work capacity is skyrocketed as a larger amount of the body is trained.

 EDT was developed by Charles Staley and significantly builds more muscle and burns fat in a short amount of time.
 Personally I have a large amount of experience with this training protocol as it comprised a bulk of my physical training while I was a NCAA Division One basketball player at Marist College.

-Our team trainer was a huge fan of this method and I can attest to its ability to build your body!
+Our team trainer was a huge fan of this method and I can attest to its ability to build an aesthetic body!